Ayushm19/AI-Resume-Builder-main/README.md

 the demo link for strapi backend admin panel: https://ai-resume-admin-d97w.onrender.com

-I am attaching some screenshots in case your strapi link run out of time to respond.
+I am attaching some screenshots in a folder above in case your strapi link run out of time to respond.

 To run the frontend
 ```shell